bjscsn/bjscsn/README.md

 Hi!
 This is my private self on GH.
-I code for fun and primarily in Python.
+Here, I code for fun and primarily in Python.

 <!---
 bjscsn/bjscsn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.